IgorTiutiunnykov/play-scala-rest-api-example/README.md

-Matching company entities with company profiles
+Matching company entities with company profiles [WIP]
 ===============================================

 At XING, we have different types of information about companies.
 In this assignment, we analyze samples